lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2021-01-15-explaining-ai.md

 {% include figure.html
    src="/assets/images/posts/ml/explaining/explaining_scikit_learn_11_0.jpg"
-   figcaption="Figure 3.
-The decision tree model trained over the Breast Cancer Dataset." %}
+   caption="The decision tree model trained over the Breast Cancer Dataset." %}

 And so are Random Forests, which although much larger and difficult to draw, can be just as easily summarized.